yashankkothari/My-Obsidian-Repo/Obsidian/College/Sem 6/Notes/Information Security/Module 3.md

 *   **Drive-By Download:**
     *   **Definition:** The **unintentional download and execution of code** onto a user's computer simply by visiting a compromised or malicious website, without requiring the user to explicitly click a download link.
     *   Causes: Can be initiated via exploitation of browser vulnerabilities, clickjacking, fake code execution, etc.
-    *   *Potential Exam Question:* Explain what a drive-by download is and list two common attack vectors that can lead to it.
 ![[Pasted image 20250429001235.png]]

 **Section III Takeaways:** Attackers use fake websites, disguised malicious code, tracking bugs, clickjacking, and drive-by downloads to compromise users who visit or interact with malicious web pages.